ChengLong/ansible-vim/README.md

 Requirements
 ------------

-1. If you are provisioning Debian based OS, please note that the task 'Install Dependencies' requires sudo.
+1. If you are provisioning Debian based OS, please note that the task `Install Dependencies` requires sudo.
 Please make that the user that your control machine ssh into has *sudo access*.
   I recommend using `ansible_ssh_user` in your inventory file, e.g.

 	```
 	[test_server]